DocuSign acquires Liveoak Technologies for $38M for online notarization – TechCrunch

 It’s like the perfect pandemic acquisition, making a manual process digital and saving people from having to make face-to-face transactions at a time when it can be dangerous.

 Liveoak Technologies was founded in 2014 and is part of the Austin, Texas startup scene.
-The company raised just under $28 million during its life as a private company.
-The firm most recently raised $8 million at a post-money valuation of $30.4 million, according to PitchBook data.
-Given the amount that DocuSign paid for the startup, it appears to have gotten a bargain.
+The company raised $13.5 million during its life as a private company, according to Crunchbase.

 This acquisition is part of a growing pandemic acquisition trend of sorts, where larger public enterprise companies are plucking early-stage startups, in some cases for relatively bargain prices.
 Among the recent acquisitions are Apple buying Fleetsmith and ServiceNow acquiring Sweagle last month.